olt.jpg

 Grape(s): Barbera

-The Barbera Superiore functions as the calling card for the Oltretorrente winery, representing their oldest vines and the grape varietal most commonly associated with the Colli Tortonesi.
-Michele takes care of the wine down in the cellar, barreling the liquid in French oak after alcoholic fermentation and maceration occur in concrete tanks.
+The Barbera Superiore is the calling card for the Oltretorrente winery, representing their oldest vines and the grape varietal most commonly associated with the Colli Tortonesi.
+Michele takes care of the wine in the cellar, barreling the liquid in French oak after alcoholic fermentation and maceration occur in concrete tanks.
 All of the wine aged in neutral barrels after fermentation in concrete.
-The result is a wine with balanced richness and density, harmoniously fusing the high-toned, acidic-crispness typical of Barbera from this region, with the length and elegance of world-class wines.
+The result is a wine with balanced richness and density, harmoniously fusing the high-toned, acidic-crispness typical of Barbera from this region with the length and elegance of world-class wines.

-The process: The grapes are destemmed and are fermented spontaneously in concrete tanks.
-Maceration for about 60 days.
-The wine is aged for approx—18 months in used barriques of 225 and 300L.
+The process: The grapes are destemmed and fermented spontaneously in concrete tanks.
+They are macerated for about 60 days.
+The wine is aged for approximately 18 months in used barriques of 225 and 300L.

 Bottling: Bottled after a loose filtration and then bottled aged until the release the following winter